YohanJhaveri/cs329-model/README.md

 # HealthBot

 HealthBot is a rule-based NLP model which takes food consumption input from the user in the form of naturally constructed sentences and provides the relevant nutrient information back to the user.

-It was developed as a part of the final project for my Computational Linguistics (CS329) course at Emory University.
+Developed as a part of the final project for my Computational Linguistics (CS329) course at Emory University.

 ## Example